Clinical-Genomics/chanjo2/docs/usage/loading-intervals.md

 Genes, transcripts and exons should be loaded and updated at regular intervals of time.
 Depending on the type of sequencing data analysed using chanjo2, <strong>loading of transcripts and exons might not be required.</strong>
 For instance, gene coordinates should be enough for whole genome sequencing (WGS) experiments, while transcripts and exons data are necessary to return statistics from transcripts and exons-based experiments.

-Genes, transcripts and exons should pre pre-downloaded from the [Ensembl Biomart][ensembl-biomart] using the [Schug][shug] library and loaded into the database in three distinct tables.
+Genes, transcripts and exons should pre pre-downloaded from the [Ensembl Biomart][ensembl-biomart] using the [Schug][schug] library and loaded into the database in three distinct tables.

 <strong>Genes should be loaded into the database before transcripts and exons intervals.</strong>

-### Downloading resources from the Schug instance at SciLifeLab

 ### Downloading Resources from the Schug Instance at SciLifeLab